 - Buy The Purge: Election Year DVD

-The Purge Collection
+The Purge Movies

 The Purge Collection unfolds in a dystopian America where all crime is legal for one night each year.
 Blending horror, action, and social commentary, it explores themes of survival, morality, and systemic control through intense, suspenseful storytelling and a chilling vision of sanctioned chaos.